If you have just purchased a phyCORE-AM62x development kit, start your development here.

 To initiate a shutdown run the following command:

-Once you have seen “Reached target shutdown” it is safe to remove power from the development kit.
+Once you have seen “systemd-shutdown: Powering off.” it is safe to remove power from the development kit.

 For technical support, please visit PHYTEC’s Support Portal!